yii2-extensions/phpstan/docs/configuration.md

 ## Overview

-This guide covers all configuration options for the Yii2 PHPStan extension, from basic setup to advanced scenarios.
+This guide covers all configuration options for the Yii PHPStan extension, from basic setup to advanced scenarios.

 ## Basic configuration